Md-Madani/To-Do-List/README.md

 ## 9. Saving Tasks:
 Whenever the user chooses to exit the app, or when tasks are modified (added, deleted, or marked as completed), the tasks are saved to a JSON file.
 This allows the list to persist even after the app is closed and reopened.

+## Summary:

+This To-Do List app is a basic task management tool that helps users organize their tasks by adding, viewing, marking as completed, and deleting tasks.
+The app ensures that tasks are stored persistently and allows the user to track statistics for better productivity management.
+The ability to prevent duplicate tasks ensures that users don't accidentally add the same task multiple times.